aragong/fortran-skeleton/README.md

     2. fpm - Fortran Package Manager
     3. gfortran - Fortran compiler
     4. findent - Formatter
+    5. jupyter-notebooks - app to open interactive web-editor *. lfortran - Interactive compiler to use fortran in Jupyter-notebooks

 In `.vscode/settings.json` is saved the configuration of `fortls`